Ryan Kaine is on the hunt…

 #

-Danny grinned.
+Danny grinned at the memory.
 If he hung around for Corky to comply with correct comms protocol, he’d be waiting forever.

 Corky sent them to your mobile half an hour ago.